joelouthan/theologic.us/content/posts/prayers/2020-07-03-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 46:5-7
+“To whom will you liken me and make me equal, and compare me, that we may be alike?
+Those who lavish gold from the purse, and weigh out silver in the scales, hire a goldsmith, and he makes it into a god;
+then they fall down and worship!
+They lift it to their shoulders, they carry it, they set it in its place, and it stands there;
+it cannot move from its place.
+If one cries to it, it does not answer or save him from his trouble.
 </pre>
+My God,

+I repent of my idols.
+I turn from them and turn to you.
+Whatever you ask me to do, I will do it.
+Because I love you and you love me.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen